 Informal action may be taken where the seriousness of the act or omission is such that formal action is not required.
-For a short period following the introduction of new legislation, consideration may be given to the use of informal action, or simple caution, as an alternative to prosecution.
+For a short period following the introduction of new legislation, consideration may be given to the use of informal action.